bramus/viewport-resize-behavior/explainer.md

 - Manually adjust the size of their layouts
 - Implement workarounds when using the Visual Viewport API.

-### Force all browsers to use a `resize-visual` behavior with no way of switching
+### Force all browsers to use a `resizes-visual` behavior with no way of switching

-Right now Chrome on Android uses the `resize-layout` behavior.
-Changing it to resize-visual with no way back could potentially break a lot of sites that did not expect this change.
+Right now Chrome on Android uses the `resizes-content` behavior.
+Changing it to resizes-visual with no way back could potentially break a lot of sites that did not expect this change.

 As outlined in the examples, it sometimes is necessary to have a layout that adapts itself to the visible space, whereas sometimes it is not.
 By forcing one behavior without offering a switch, authors are limited in what they can do.